sbmlteam/python-libsbml/README.md

 ☀ Background and introduction
 -----------------------------

-LibSBML is a free, open-source programming library to help you read, write, manipulate, translate, and validate [SBML](http://sbml.org) files and data streams.
+[libSBML](http://sbml.org/Software/libSBML) is a free, open-source programming library to help you read, write, manipulate, translate, and validate [SBML](http://sbml.org) files and data streams.
 It's not an application itself, but rather a library you embed in your own applications.
 The library supports all Levels and Versions of SBML, up to Level&nbsp;3 Version&nbsp;1 Core.

-This repository contains code to generate a standalone Python module wrapping libSBML with a Python API.
+This repository contains code to generate a standalone Python module wrapping [libSBML](http://sbml.org/Software/libSBML) with a Python API.
 The API is the standard Python API implemented with the help of [SWIG](http://swig.org) and provided in the libSBML distribution.

 ⁇ Getting Help
 ------------

-The libSBML library, and associated utilities such as this Python module, under active development by a distributed team.
+The [libSBML](http://sbml.org/Software/libSBML) library, and associated utilities such as this Python module, under active development by a distributed team.
 If you have any questions, please feel free to post or email on the  ([https://groups.google.com/forum/#!forum/libsbml-development](https://groups.google.com/forum/#!forum/libsbml-development)) forum, or contact the [libSBML Team](mailto:libsbml-team@googlegroups.com) directly.

 ☮ Copyright and license